yinheark/yincart2/framework/README.md

-Yincart PHP Framework Version 2
+Yincart E-Commerce Framework Version 2
 ===========================

-This is the core framework code of [Yincart 2](https://github.com/yinsoft/yincart2#readme).
+This is the core framework code of [Yincart 2](https://github.com/yinheark/yincart2#readme).

 Installation